uperl/App-pwhich/README.md

 # DESCRIPTION

-\`pwhich' is a command-line utility program for finding paths to other programs based on the user's `PATH`.
+`pwhich` is a command-line utility program for finding paths to other programs based on the user's `PATH`.
 It is similar to the usually Unix tool \`which', and tries to emulate its functionality, but is written purely in Perl (uses the module `File::Which`), so is portable.